 - Economic Development

-In recent years, a good deal of my work – though not all of it – has focused on mortgage markets, including problems associated with high-risk lending, foreclosure and associated neighborhood and social impacts.
-I also continue to maintain interests and scholarly activity in issues of fair housing and segregation, diversity and gentrification, small and minority business development, and community development and affordable housing practice.
+Over the last ten to fifteen years, a substantial portion of my work has focused on housing finance.
+I also continue to maintain interests and scholarly activity in issues of fair housing and segregation, affordable housing, diversity and gentrification, small and minority business development, and community development practice.

 - Immergluck, D. (2009, 2011).
 Foreclosed: High-risk Lending, Deregulation, and the Undermining of America's Mortgage Market: Cornell University Press.